Rural Migrant Health

 abode.
 The Health

-Resources and Services Administration (HRSA) defines a seasonal agricultural worker (seasonal
+Resources and Services Administration (HRSA) defines seasonal agricultural workers (seasonal

-whose principal employment is in agriculture on a seasonal basis and who does
+individuals whose principal employment is in agriculture on a seasonal basis and who do not

 are hired laborers who are paid by piecework, by the hour, or on a daily basis.